Ivana505/art-of-chocolate/TESTING.md

 - Processing payment
 ![verification deployed](media/testing/verification_deployed_test.png)

-### Unsolved bugs
-- Unsolved problem which relates to ms-toolsai.jupyter extension not bein synched and not added in .gitpod.yml.
-I have checked Slack community and this is known issue which we can ignore.
-- This is also part of the repository cloned for the project that should not be touched.

 ### Django Administration testing
 - I have tested Django Administration and all is working as it should.
 All data is storing as intended.

 ![django test](media/testing/django_test.png)